What Is Aviation SMS Safety Policy

 Key Commitments to Safety

 Your Safety Policy should contain all of your company’s commitments to safety.
-You can have as many commitments as you think necessary for communicating the fact that your organization is dedicated to the safety program.
+You can have as many commitments as necessary to communicate that your organization is dedicated to the safety program.

 Some of the commitments you should definitely have are: